-Architecting Multi-site Episerver Solutionson September 28, 2018 in Episerver, Multi-site, Architecture, Development
+Architecting Multi-site Episerver Solutionson September 28, 2018 in Episerver, Optimizely, Multi-site, Architecture, Development

 You may be aware that Episerver is a powerful platform that can be used for more than just a single website.
 You can utilize the underlying functionality of the platform to handle large-scale management of multiple websites in one single environment.
 Editors can share content throughout multiple sites, administrators can quickly launch new sites, and developers can work with one code base and database, making the sites easier to maintain.